PintaProject/user-guide/docs/tutorial.md

 ## __Tutorial__ ##

+!!!
+Note
-__*Before we begin, please make sure you have setup and understood your workspace.
-If you have trouble setting up or understanding how to start, please click [here](setup.md) for a quick workspace guide.*__
+    Before we begin, please make sure you have setup and understood your workspace.
+If you have trouble setting up or understanding how to start, please click [here](setup.md) for a quick workspace guide.

 In this tutorial, we will learn how to create a final image by using these key ingredients and techniques: